markekraus/GitWorkshop/README.md

 Initialized empty Git repository in C:/20181213_GitWorkshop/MyRepo/.git/
 ```

+## What a Repository Is

+* Collection of files
+* .git folder
+* Verison Control

 ## Create a File and add it to the Repository

-* Show the current repo status
+* Show the current repository status
 * Create a file `HelloWorld.txt`
 * Set the file contents to `Hello World!`
-* Show the repo status
+* Show the repository status
 * Add the file to the Index
-* Show the repo status
+* Show the repository status
-* Commit the file to the local repo
+* Commit the file to the local repository
-* Show the repo status
+* Show the repository status
-* Show repo log
+* Show repository log

 ```bash
 git status